paladin-t/b8/docs/manual.md

 ## Basic principles

 BASIC, it was almost the only thing a user could get with vintage home computers.
-That's deeply impressive to see how challenging it was when limited functionalities put stress on hobbyists, and how intelligent they could be.
+That's deeply impressive to see how challenging it was when limited functionalities put stress on hobbyists, and how intelligent peoples could be.
 BASIC8 implements a BASIC dialect, with both retro simplicity and some modern concepts.
 You will get how to program in BASIC8 in this part.
 In this document, BASIC8 stands for either the virtual computer or the language it offers, according to where it appears.

-Idendifiers and keywords are case-insensitive, but it stores what exactly you type within strings.
+Identifiers and keywords are case-insensitive, but it stores what exactly you typed within strings.
 All keywords and functions in this document are in upper case, to distinguish from other descriptions.

-### Variable and data type
+### Variable and data types

 BASIC8 is a dynamic programming language, therefore variables don't have types, but values do.
 The basic types are nil, numbers, string, array, collections, iterators, lambda, class, coroutine; besides, BASIC8 offers some data structures as libraries, which will be explained later.

 Nil is a special type, the only valid value is `NIL`, a.k.a. `NULL`, `NONE` or `NOTHING`.

 A variable identifier is formed with letters, underline and numbers, but it must begin with a letter or an underline.
-It's not accepted to use type specifier for a variable, and you don't need to declare it before accessing it neither.
+It's not accepted to use type specifier for variable, and you don't need to declare it before accessing it neither.
 Assignment statements begin with optional `LET` keywords, eg. `LET pi = 22 / 7`, `s = pi * r * r`, etc.

-Only `NIL` and `0` result "false" within boolean expressions; non-zero and all other values, including an empty string `""` result "true" in BASIC8.
+Only `NIL`, `0` and constant `false` result "false" within boolean expressions; non-zero numbers, `true` and all other values, including an empty string `""` result "true" in BASIC8.

 #### Number

 There are two types of number in BASIC8, integer and real (float point).
 Integer is implemented as 32-bit signed, with range of values from -2,147,483,648 to 2,147,483,647.
 Real is implemented as standard [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) float point.
-An arithmetic expression with real number may result an integer, if the result value doesn't have a fractional part, eg. `1.5 / 0.5` results `3` rather than `3.0`.
+An arithmetic expression with real number may result an integer, if the result value doesn't have a fractional part, eg. `1.5 / 0.5` results in `3` rather than `3.0`.

 An octal integer begins with `0`, a hexadecimal one begins with `0x`, eg. `010` (oct) equals to `8` (dec), `0x10` (hex) equals to `16` (dec).